staticjacm/realm/agenda.md

 * Content

+* Make apply_raycast actually work for Agent.move_by;

 * Find a different compiler for release builds.
 Supposedly the gnu compiler produces much faster binaries than dmd

 # Possible To Dos:

-* A damage object for exchanging between shots - entities, etc

 * Put all image / audio loading into its own module

-* Agent.size could be an overridable function instead of a variable

 # Already done:

+* The ``Thread.sleep`` call should be adjusted every frame to maintain a constant fps (could also include a switch for unbound fps)

 * Agents always experience four (4) collisions when colliding with an agent - two when agent A detects a collision with agent B (A.overlap(B), B.overlap(A)), and two when B detects a collision with agent A (B.overlap(A), A.overlap(B)).
 This can easily be avoided by only overlapping if one agents id is larger than the others, and detecting if the other will detect a collision with this one by checking its size.
 Note: this is probably solved, but I may have overlooked something.